Skip to main content

 This is quantified in a Schedule of Dilapidations (Quantified Demand) prepared by a chartered building surveyor for the landlord and negotiated by a chartered building surveyor for the tenant.
 The second specialism of chartered surveyor, the chartered valuation surveyor, is then required to assess the impact (if any) these costed remedial works have on the freehold value of the property.
 Often the influence is far less, and sometimes zero.

-The law provides that the compensation to a landlord is entitled to be the lower of the Cost of Works or the impact on freehold value (the Diminution in Value cap).
-As a result, both varieties of surveyors are required.
+The law states that a landlord's compensation is determined by either the Cost of Works or the impact on freehold value (the Diminution in Value cap).
+This requires both types of surveyors to be involved.

 The tenant should appoint both its own chartered building surveyor to negotiate against this, and a chartered valuation surveyor to advise to what extent the Diminution in Value cap applies.